xanadu-lang/xats2js/README.md

 ## Remarks

-- Xats2js is for debugging the implementation of Xanadu
+- Xats2js is for debugging the implementation ATS3/Xanadu

-- Xats2js is meant to be a practical compiler from Xatscml to JS
+- Xats2js is meant to be a practical compiler from XATSCML to JS

 - This project should be constantly under construction for quite some time